grommet/grommet-markdown-loader/README.md

 grommet-markdown-loader
 ===============

-Load markdown files inside Grommet environment.
+Load markdown files inside your Grommet environment.

 This work has been done based on the awesome [markdown-loader](https://github.com/peerigon/markdown-loader)